JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 }
 ```

-Now on we can call:
+Which we can use like this:

 ```js
 const promise = setGameStatus(7, "finished");